joshstruggles/Local-Area-Unemployment-Statistics-California/README.md

 Based on California city data, where cities experienced historic unemployment rates __higher__ than the pandemic, we will explore level of education and create a baseline for analysis. <br>

 For cities that experience higher unemployment rates outside of the expected (2020's pandemic), we will graph unemployment rate, education level, and predictive model for future recommendations. <br>

-## Where would the $ potentially come from to fund this endeavor?